 No wonder, as everyone wants the convenience of loud, portable sound without the need for trailing wires or tricky setups.
 That said, it's hard to know where to start in this crowded corner of the market.
 Thanks to our exhaustive hands-on testing and extensive experience in this sector, you can bet we'll have sniffed out the ideal model for your needs.

-Perhaps more than any, 2024 has been the year of the Bluetooth speaker.
-The Beats Pill has returned and made its way straight into our also consider section, Bose unveiled its superb SoundLink Max, while JBL enjoyed more five-star success with the excellent Go 4.
+Perhaps more than any, 2024 was the year of the Bluetooth speaker.
+The Beats Pill returned and made its way straight into our also consider section, Bose unveiled its superb SoundLink Max, while JBL enjoyed more five-star success with the excellent Go 4.
+We're predicting major launches in 2025, meaning this page will likely be in flux as we discover new gems to add to our collection.

 Find out more about our testing process or keep scrolling to see our pick of the best outdoor speakers currently available.